prashanthanalyst/Power-BI/README.md

 ## Problem Statement

-This dashboard enables the manufacturing company to gain insights into their top customers.
+This dashboard provides the manufacturing company with valuable insights into its top customers and the products they frequently order, helping optimize business strategies and enhance customer engagement.
 The management team requires a interactive dashboard to monitor key performance indicators (KPIs) such as revenue, orders, profit, and returns, compare regional performance, analyze product-level trends, and identify high-value customers effectively.

 ### Key Processes